Achan81/sei-project-02/README.md

 With such a large index of unique characters, being able to find single characters with ease via filtering or searching directly by name is a key feature of this app.

 * Filter by Publisher:\
-This method seemed appropriate for seperating out character by the types of comics/movies that they derive from
+This method seemed appropriate for separating out character by the types of comics/movies that they derive from

 * Filter by Alignment:\
-Probably the most obvious choice for character seperation as per the app's title - Heros & Villains (Good & Bad)
+Probably the most obvious choice for character separation as per the app's title - Heroes & Villains (Good & Bad)

 * Searching by Name:\
-The most direct route for finding your desired character is spelling out the name into the Search bar and let it filter only matching characters.
+The most direct route for finding your desired character is spelling out the name into the Search bar and letting it filter only matching characters.

 The above filters & name search were created as below...